Need Help? Give us a call.

 Stripe protects customers against fraud with Radar, a machine-learning fraud system that trains on data across millions of global companies to help differentiate between fraudulent and legitimate purchases.

 You can add an additional layer of protection with 3D Secure, which prompts customers to complete a verification step before completing their purchase.
 When charges are disputed, Stripe provides an end-to-end automated dispute handling process that works directly with the card networks.
+Stripe also provides PCI compliance at no additional charge.

 Although the aforementioned functions and tools are the core of the Stripe product, there are many additional features that some business owners may find useful.
 Let’s review them.